AdmiringWorm/chocolatey-packages/automatic/teeworlds/Readme.md

 - `/NoStartMenu`: Disables creation of a shortcut in the start menu

 **Example:**
-`choco install reshade --params '"/Desktop /NoStartMenu"'`
+`choco install teeworlds --params '"/Desktop /NoStartMenu"'`